mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-7-10.gif">
 </details><br>

-12. As a player, I want to see notifications and visual cues at all times during the game to keep track of how many hits, how many misses, and how many ships remain for each player
+1. As a player, I want to to be presented with notifications, visual, and audio cues at all times during the game to keep track of how many hits, how many misses, and how many ships remain for each player

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|